 - Profile visits from posts — Moderate weight.
 Indicates the post created enough curiosity to drive profile exploration.

 A post that receives 1,000 likes but 0 saves is a different signal than a post that receives 500 likes and 50 saves.
-The saves-heavy post gets more algorithmic distribution credit despite having fewer total engagements.
+The saves-heavy post gets more recommendation distribution credit despite having fewer total engagements.

 Why Diversity Matters for Paced Delivery

-For a typical educational Instagram post, organic engagement ratios look roughly like this: likes at 85-90%, comments at 5-8%, saves at 3-5%, and shares at 1-3%.
+For a typical educational Instagram post, natural audience engagement ratios look roughly like this: likes at 85-90%, comments at 5-8%, saves at 3-5%, and shares at 1-3%.
 A delivered engagement package that significantly deviates from these ratios — particularly one with 99% likes and no saves or comments — is statistically detectable as non-organic.

 Safety Margins and Risk Management